Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Experiments

-Table~\ref{tab:egoexo4d_results} reports relative camera pose estimation results on the Ego-Exo4D test split,\footnote{Note that the SLfM~\cite{slfm} method is not applicable to Ego-Exo4D because when it jointly trains for sound source localization and camera motion, it requires ground truth direction-of-arrival values, which Ego-Exo4D does not provide.} and Figure~\ref{fig:qual} shows qualitative examples.
-Among audio-only models, the DOA-CP model achieves the strongest overall performance, with higher AUC scores across most thresholds compared to both the mean baseline and the naive audio model.
+\textbf{Audio-visual relative camera pose estimation.} \Cref{tab:egoexo4d_results} reports relative camera pose estimation results on the Ego-Exo4D test split.\footnote{Note that the SLfM~\cite{slfm} method is not applicable to Ego-Exo4D because when it jointly trains for sound source localization and camera motion, it requires ground truth direction-of-arrival values, which Ego-Exo4D does not provide.} Among audio-only models, the DOA-CP model achieves the strongest overall performance, with higher AUC scores across most thresholds compared to both the mean baseline and the naive audio model.
 This demonstrates that direction-of-arrival (DOA) features extracted from multichannel raw audio provide meaningful geometric cues for estimating relative pose, even without visual supervision.

-When combining audio information with visual inputs, our approach outperforms all of our baselines and ablations with statistical significance ($p \leq$ 0.05).
-Using only naive audio embeddings yields only minor gains in overall AUC, while performing worse than the baseline when focusing on rotation only.
+When combining audio information with visual inputs, our approach outperforms all of our baselines and ablations with statistical significance ($p \leq$ 0.05), with significant relative gains in total AUC over all thresholds (42\%/28\%,/20\% for AUC@5/10/20 respectively).
 We can see that incorporating structured audio representations leads to consistent improvements across both rotation and translation metrics.
-Specifically, the addition of DOA features substantially enhances rotation accuracy, reflecting their ability to encode spatial geometry complementary to vision, while the binaural embeddings provide cues that improve translation estimation.
+Specifically, the addition of DOA features substantially enhances rotation accuracy, reflecting their ability to encode spatial geometry complementary to vision, while the binaural embeddings provide cues that improve translation estimates.
+Our approach using monaural embeddings worsens performance, showcasing the importance of inferred binauralization in our method; the graceful degradation highlights its practical utility for even single-microphone devices.
 Our full model achieves the highest total AUC across all thresholds, demonstrating the benefits of jointly leveraging both embeddings.